-What Type of fish Should You Stock in Your Pond?
+What Species of fish Should You Stock in Your Pond?

 Creating the perfect pond to fit your expectations and lifestyle is an important, multifaceted process, and one of the most common questions that pond owners ask is; “What fish should I stock in my pond?”.
 The answer, of course, changes dramatically based on what climate you live in, attributes of your pond, and what you want the fish for.